entriphy/Spotify-PlayCount/README.md

 ```

 # Public API
-I am currently hosting this API to the public: https://t4ils.dev:4433/api/beta/albumPlayCount
+~~I am currently hosting this API to the public: https://t4ils.dev:4433/api/beta/albumPlayCount~~

-If the public API is not working correctly, please report it [here](https://github.com/evilarceus/Spotify-PlayCount/issues/11).
+~~If the public API is not working correctly, please report it [here](https://github.com/evilarceus/Spotify-PlayCount/issues/11).~~

+Unfortunately, due to an overwhelming amount of requests and lack of proper hardware to keep the API up, I have to shut down the public API indefinitely.